JetBrains/kotlin-web-site/pages/docs/tutorials/jvm-get-started.md

    ![Create a console application]({{ url_for('tutorial_img', filename='getting-started/jvm-new-project-1.png') }})

-   By default, your project will use the build system Gradle with Kotlin DSL.
+   By default, your project will use the Gradle build system with Kotlin DSL.

-3. Accept the default configuration on the next screen and click **Finish**.
+3. Go through and accept the default configuration, then click **Finish**.

    ![Configure a console application]({{ url_for('tutorial_img', filename='getting-started/jvm-new-project-2.png') }})

-   Your project opens.
+   Your project will open.
 By default, you see the file `build.gradle.kts`, which is the build script created by the Project Wizard based on your configuration.
 It includes the `kotlin("jvm")` plugin and dependencies required for your console application.

-3. Open the file `main.kt` in `src/main/kotlin`.
+3. Open the `main.kt` file in `src/main/kotlin`.
    The `src` directory contains Kotlin source files and resources.
-The file `main.kt` includes sample code that prints out `Hello World!`.
+The `main.kt` file contains sample code that will print `Hello World!`.

    ![main.kt with main fun]({{ url_for('tutorial_img', filename='getting-started/jvm-main-kt-initial.png') }})

-4. Change the code to request your name and say `Hello` to you specifically, not to the whole world.
+4. Modify the code so that it requests your name and says `Hello` to you specifically, and not to the whole world.

    * Introduce a local variable `name` with the keyword `val`.
-Its value will be an input for your name – `readLine()`.
+It will get its value from an input where you will enter your name – `readLine()`.
-   * Use a string template by adding a dollar sign `$` before this variable name right in text output by adding – `$name`.
+   * Use a string template by adding a dollar sign `$` before this variable name directly in the text output like this – `$name`.

    <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>